 - Guardians: If you have young children, you should consider appointing guardians to take care of them if you die while they are still young.
 Even if you have “god parents” we all know that the choice of god parent is sometimes an emotional decision made at a specific time.
 This is usually done whilst making your Will.

-For more information please contact either Kelly McCarthy or Bob Carter
+For more information please contact either Laura Alblas or Bob Carter

 If you would like more information on the services we offer regarding Planning Your Future please CONTACT US or fill in our Get in touch form.